steveshead/django-product-app-base/README.md

 ```

 To Do:
-* Create a base version so it can be themed
 * Rebuild profiles for public and private viewing
 * Rebuild success page after form fill
 * Rebuild user account functionality with more robust code
-* Needs responsive CSS